I hope you all have that Friday feeling and have some nice weekend plans ahead!

 When I applied to study primary education, I did not realise how worthwhile and valuable professional practice would be.
 Although our seminars and lectures are useful for developing our knowledge of classroom pedagogy, putting theory into practice has been my favourite part of the course for many reasons.

 Usually, at the start of a placement block, students begin to teach a small percentage of the timetable.
 This increases week by week until it reaches 80%, which used to seem impossible!
 However, having 3 blocks of professional practice has allowed me to grow in confidence and develop my love for teaching even more!

 If you are going to study a teaching course with professional practice opportunities, feel free to ask any questions and I’ll do my best to answer them!

-As the new year approaches, it means it will soon be interview time for some of you!
 Not every course requires an interview but Primary Education is an example of a programme that does.
 I remember how nervous I was beforehand, mostly because I did not know what to expect.
 It has all become a bit of a blur now but I will try my best to recall what I can about Edge Hill’s interview process!
 You can access some useful information here.